RP Photonics logo

 Under certain circumstances, it may be appropriate to make a review of an existing laser design.
 This can be the case, for example, when significant problems have occurred, or when the demands have increased and might be met with a revised design, rather than with a completely new one.
 If a properly documented design does not yet exist, it is high time to do this job; this process may already deliver important hints concerning what to improve.

-See also: resonator design, lasers, laser development, laser modeling, brightness, power scaling of lasers, alignment sensitivity, Spotlight article 2006-07-05
+See also: resonator design, lasers, laser development, laser modeling, brightness, power scaling of lasers, alignment sensitivity of optical resonators, spotlight 2006-07-05

 Dr. R. Paschotta